 I’m ready to install rooftop solar

 Cobb EMC has long encouraged the efficient use of electricity and renewable energy technologies.
 As a Cobb EMC member, you can choose to participate in Rooftop Solar.
-If you’ve already determined that rooftop solar makes sense for your home, follow the steps install your system in Cobb EMC’s service territory.
+If you’ve already determined that rooftop solar makes sense for your home, follow the steps below along with our interconnect agreement to install your system in Cobb EMC’s service territory.

-- Step 2: Your contractor will complete the contractor fields on the application.
+After you complete your member form, your contractor will receive an email prompting them to complete the contractor fields for your application.
 This includes providing Cobb EMC with the technical specs of your solar system.
-If you are receiving a turn-key service, no action will be required in this step on your part.
+If you are receiving a turn-key service, in this step no action on your part will be required.

 About Net Meter Installation